seleniumbase/SeleniumBase/README.md

 self.get_page_source()  # This method returns the current page source.
 ```

-**ProTip™:** You may need to use the page_source method along with Python's find() command to parse through the source to find something that Selenium wouldn't be able to.
-(You may want to brush up on your Python programming skills if you're confused.)
+**ProTip™:** You may need to use the get_page_source() method along with Python's find() command to parse through the source to find something that Selenium wouldn't be able to.
+(You may want to brush up on your Python programming skills for that.)
 Ex:
 ```python
 source = self.get_page_source()